dbkaplan/dry-rest-permissions/README.md

         return False

 ##Returning Permissions to the Client App
 You often need to know all of the possible permissions that are available to the current user from within your client app so that you can show certain create, edit and destroy options.
-Sometimes you need to know the permssions on the client app so that you can display messages to them. ``DRYPermissionsField`` allows you to return these permissions in a serializer without having to redefine your permission logic.
+Sometimes you need to know the permissions on the client app so that you can display messages to them. ``DRYPermissionsField`` allows you to return these permissions in a serializer without having to redefine your permission logic.
 DRY!

     from dry_rest_permissions.generics import DRYPermissionsField